Skip to content

 Configurations for HyWorks Policy Management API that need to be updated can be found in the above configuration files under the section called hyworks_policy_manager_api.
 Below is a brief description of all the settings that need to be updated

 1. EdcMQ__SslEnabled: Boolean, set is as true, if HA notifier RabbitMQ uses SSL.
-Do not modify, if HA notifier RabbitMQ does not use SSL
+Do not modify if the HA notifier RabbitMQ does not use SSL.

 2. Adding HyWorks Database Server Host Entries: HyWorks Policy Management API uses the same database as the Controller.
-Sometimes it is possible that it is not able to access database details, received from controller (because of hostname not resolved).
-For such cases, you might have a specify hostname to IP mapping in the section called hyworks_policy_manager_api/extra_hosts in the format <hostname>: <IP address>
+Sometimes it cannot access the database details received from the controller (because the hostname is not resolved).
+For such cases, you might have a specific hostname to IP mapping in the section called hyworks_policy_manager_api/extra_hosts in the format <hostname>: <IP address>

 Important

-• These are database server hostname and IP addresses not of HyWorks Controllers.
+• These are the database server hostname and IP addresses, not of HyWorks Controllers.

 • If having more than one database servers, make entries of all database servers (e.g., HyWorks Controller 2-node active-passive deployment)